-For example, if you log into a website, a cookie might store the information that you have logged in so it doesn’t ask you on every page to login again.
+For example, if you log into a website, a cookie might store the information that you have logged in so it doesn't ask you on every page to login again.
 A cookie might store preferences you have set on a website or tell the website you are someone who has visited the site before.
-Or a cookie might be set to see how visitors use the site so the site’s administrators can notice changes in user behavior and change content appropriately.
+In addition, a cookie might be set to see how visitors use the site so the site's administrators can notice changes in user behavior and change content appropriately.

 How are cookies used at Kent?

 The University of Kent sets the following cookies on most pages of the website, all of which are designed to make the overall experience of using the site better allowing us to see how users use our site and respond to this.

 They allow us to make the University of Kent website easier to use and the content on it more useful.
 They are set automatically as you move throughout our site.

 Website statistics and page sharing